mpuening/learn-jpa-hibernate/README.md

 Since views cannot be updated, an updatable version of the sales entity bean is created.
 The two versions of the sales entity share a mapped super class.

+## `learn-jpa-hibernate-L2-caching`

+In JPA, the "Level 1" cache is the entity manager itself.
+The "Level 2" cache allows for caching of entities and queries across entity sessions or transactions.
+In this project, Hibernate is configured with `ehcache` capabilities.

+The `pom.xml` file has the extra dependency for `hibernate-ehcache` and `application.yml` file has the Hibernate properties to enable caching for both entities and queries.
+The `Course` entity bean has Hibernate's `Cacheable` annotation to enable caching of courses.
+The `TeacherRepository` uses a `QueryHint` to allow queries to cached.
+The `ehcache.xml` file has the configuration to allow one to carefully manage how objects are stored in the cached.

 ## `learn-jpa-hibernate-bulk-operations`

 Bulk operations are those that are performed by the database and not in the application.